Human Resources Strategy for Researchers HRS4R

 The HRS4R diploma guarantees equal treatment of researchers in all European institutions and facilitates access to European research funds, thus reflecting UMFCD's commitment to continuously improve its human resources management policy in order to develop a culture of quality and successful research.

-European Charter for Researchers and Code of Conduct for the Recruitment of Researchers
+Analysis of the Questionnaire regarding teaching, medical and research careers at UMFCD in line with the established principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers EN

 TOP